BartoszCichecki/LenovoLegionToolkit/README.md

 ##### Custom Mode

-Custom Mode is supported on all devices that support it.
+Custom Mode is available on all devices that support it.
+You can find it in the Power Mode dropdown as it basically is 4th power mode.
+Custom Mode can't be accessed with Fn+Q shortcut.
 Not all features of Custom Mode are supported by all devices.

 If you have one of the following BIOSes:
 * G9CN (24 or higher)